freginold/Dice/README.md

 If using Dice multiple times on the same page or app, be sure to either specify a different ID prefix or set `id` to `false` to avoid multiple elements with the same ID.

 To include a single or double quote into the `skip` string, escape it with a backslash (i.e. `skip: "\""`) or wrap it in the other type of quote.

+### Issues / Suggestions

+Discovered a bug?
+Have a suggestion for a cool new feature?
+Feel free to [open an issue](https://github.com/freginold/Dice/issues).
+For bugs, please provide as much information as you can.
+Screen shots always welcome.